MicrosoftDocs/SupportArticles-docs/support/dynamics/gp/questions-home-pages-features.md

     2. In the box to the right of the **Search** list, type XML Parser, and then click **Go**.

-- **Q23: When I log on to Microsoft Dynamics GP 9.0, I receive the following error message:**

-  > Unhandled object exception: error calling method 'get first' - Exception_Class_Object_Exception."
-Also, the home page is blank behind the error message.

-  A23: This error occurs if you are using a version of Microsoft Office that is older than Microsoft Office 2000.
-Microsoft Dynamics GP 9.0 supports the 2007 Microsoft Office suites, Microsoft Office 2003, Microsoft Office XP, and Microsoft Office 2000.

-- **Q24: When I start Microsoft Dynamics GP, I may receive one or both of the following error messages:**
+- **Q19: When I start Microsoft Dynamics GP, I may receive one or both of the following error messages:**

   - Error Message 1